You can discover more about a person in an hour of play than in a year of conversation.

 Criteria for Choosing the right Playgroup for your Toddler

-While playgroups in general have the benefits listed above, each playgroup will have its own style of instruction and its own unique environment.
+While playgroups for toddlers in general have the benefits listed above, each playgroup will have its own style of instruction and its own unique environment.
 Here’re the things to consider before choosing the perfect fit for your toddler:

 - The reputation of the school

 - Curriculum followed by the school

 - Distance between the home and the play group